dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 <a name="independence-and-connectedness-can-be-measured-in-sociophysical-network-topologies" />

 ### &#8855; &#8710; &#8968;xviii&#8969; [Independence and Connectedness Can Be Measured In Sociophysical Network Topologies](#independence-and-connectedness-can-be-measured-in-sociophysical-network-topologies)

+- measure of the sum of sociophysical flux over time, per capita
+  - measure of connectedness of geographic regions
+  - modeling geographic connectedness as a Riemannian manifold
+    - barriers to early transit of people are modeled not as disconnected region of the space, but with a slow transit velocity or with infinitessimal likelihood of transit
+  - once you have a well-constructed map of the old world as such a Riemannian manifold, you can conduct far more accurate simulations of population migrations. from here, you can begin to estimate the sum of sociophysical flux through various regions.
+    - such hotspots would include:
+      - the bosporous strait and it's adjacent isthmus
+      - the mouth of the persian gulf
+      - the entrance to the silk road
+      - the strait of gibralter
+      - the middle east, generally
+    - if you can extend your model to consider the old world globally, then the spots with the greatest cumulative sum of sociophysical flux are all chokepoints in the middle east
+    - until more modern eras, these hotspots consisted of the most valuable real estate in the world, economically and geopolitically

 Social isolation correlates strongly with vulnerability, poverty, mental illness and the inability to tap into local economic